NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 A slimy coating along the inside of the sink’s drainpipe will narrow the opening and slow drainage.
 Here’s an easy way to dislodge built-up residue in the pipe using only common household pantry items.

-1. Pour one-half cup baking soda into the drain followed by one-half cup white vinegar; the fizzing and bubbling reaction helps to break up small clogs.
+1. Pour 1/2 cup baking soda into the drain followed by 1/2 cup white vinegar; the fizzing and bubbling reaction helps to break up small clogs.

-4. Now pour a kettle’s worth of boiling water down the drain and run hot water for several minutes to further flush out the melted slime.
+3. Now pour a kettle’s worth of hot water down the drain, and run hot sink water for several minutes to further flush out the melted slime.

 Lift out debris.

-If cleaning the drain walls didn’t fix the problem, fish out any accumulated debris with a small hair clog tool (sometimes called a “drain-cleaning tool”).
+If cleaning the drain walls didn’t fix the problem, fish out any accumulated debris with a small hair clog tool or drain snake.

-Generally made of flexible plastic, this tool features a long stem with a handle at one end and small barbs at the other for grabbing onto hair and other debris inside the clogged sink drain (view example on Amazon).
+Generally made of flexible plastic, drain snakes such as the FlexiSnake Drain Weasel feature long stems with a handle at one end and small barbs at the other; the barbs grab onto hair and other debris inside the clogged sink drain.

 With the stopper removed, insert the plastic line down the drain, wiggle it around, and lift it out frequently to wipe off whatever you hook.
 Continue to do this until you can no longer pull up any blockage.